2024- 2025 Policies & Procedures

 · Spring Sports due by 3/15

 Deadline for teams to declare participation no longer coincides with the dates of the Sports’ Fee.
-To be post-season eligible, Fall sports teams need to be declared by July 1, Winter teams by October 1, and Spring teams by February 1.
+Fall sports teams need to be declared by July 1, Winter teams by October 1, and Spring teams by February 1.
 After the deadline, no team will be obligated to recognize the late comer’s entry into the field.
 A list of schools participating in the various sports and their eligibility will be posted on the website.
 This procedure will allow all schools to know how many games to schedule and which games will count towards the postseason.
 Schools could remove their teams after the deadline, but the list would provide adequate information in one location to enable more efficient and timely scheduling.

 *In order to get name recognition on the official KCAA website and a free link to their home address, each team is responsible to pay a $135 web fee per year unless they have paid at least $135 in sports fees for the year.